rspamd/rspamd/doc/quickstart.md

 Nightly builds are not as stable as mainline ones but they contain additional features and bugs are fixed very fast when detected.

-There are also builds for other rpm distributives (Centos 7, Centos 6, Fedora 21 and Fedora 22).
+There are also builds for other rpm distributions (Centos 7, Centos 6, Fedora 21 and Fedora 22).
 Their installation is quite similar:

-    wget -O /etc/yum.repos.d/rspamd-experimental.repo http://rspamd.com/rpm/${YOUR_DISTRIBUTIVE}/rspamd-experimental.repo
+    wget -O /etc/yum.repos.d/rspamd-experimental.repo http://rspamd.com/rpm/${YOUR_DISTRO}/rspamd-experimental.repo
     rpm --import http://rspamd.com/rpm/gpg.key
     yum update
     yum install rspamd

-Where `${YOUR_DISTRIBUTIVE}` is the short name of your os (e.g. `centos-7` or `fedora-22`).
+Where `${YOUR_DISTRO}` is the short name of your os (e.g. `centos-7` or `fedora-22`).

-To use nightly builds on Debian based distirbutive, do the following (we assume that `codename` is your distributive name):
+To use nightly builds on Debian based distirbutive, do the following (we assume that `codename` is your distribution name):

     apt-get install -y lsb-release # optional
     CODENAME=`lsb_release -c -s`